 Steer-Johnson Awards are presented annually for outstanding research by undergraduate or graduate students in the field of general physiology, pulmonary physiology, or cardiovascular physiology in the Department of Integrative Biology and Physiology.
 Selection is by a committee in the department.

 This award is presented to one graduating medical student whose narrative, written as part of the Significant Event Reflection in the Family Medicine Clerkship, is deemed the most well-written and ready for publication.
 Recipients will be chosen by the Clerkship.
 In selecting an awardee, preference will be given to those narratives which have been accepted for publication by a journal.

 The Leonard Tow Humanism in Medicine Student Award promotes the integration of humanism in the delivery of care to patients and their families.

 The $1,000 Veneziale-Steer Award recognizes outstanding research by a graduate or medical student in the field of cellular growth regulation.
-The recipient is selected by an ad hoc faculty committee.
+Recipients are selected by the Medical Education Honors & Awards Committee.

 Refer to each individual award webpage to find required nomination materials, if applicable.
 All student awards will be distributed through the Office of Student Finance.

 For more information about student awards, please email Ali Holmay at firstname.lastname@example.org.